laslibs/las-py/README.md

       # Note: The logging tools became stuck at 625 metres causing the data
       # between 625 metres and 615 metres to be invalid.
   ```

+- ## Support
+  las_py is an MIT-licensed open source project.
+You can help it grow by becoming a sponsor/supporter.
+Donate on [Patreon](https://www.patreon.com/bePatron?u=19152008)